rust-lang-ru/book/rustbook-ru/nostarch/chapter01.md

 $ ./main # or .\main.exe on Windows
 ```

-If your *main.rs* is your “Hello, world!” program, this line prints `Hello, world!` to your terminal.
+If your *main.rs* is your “Hello, world!” program, this line prints `здравствуй, world!` to your terminal.

 If you’re more familiar with a dynamic language, such as Ruby, Python, or
 JavaScript, you might not be used to compiling and running a program as